Nolan Arenado Player Props: Cardinals vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 15th in the league with a collective 8.8 strikeouts per nine innings.
+- The Angels pitching staff is 11th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Angels have the 11th-ranked team ERA across all league pitching staffs (3.82).
+- The Angels have the 11th-ranked team ERA among all league pitching staffs (3.82).

-- The Angels allow the seventh-fewest home runs in baseball (28 total, 0.9 per game).
+- Angels pitchers combine to allow the eighth-fewest home runs in baseball (30 total, one per game).

-- Ohtani makes the start for the Angels, his fifth of the season.
-He is 4-0 with a 1.85 ERA and 46 strikeouts through 34 2/3 innings pitched.
+- The Angels will send Canning (1-0) to the mound to make his fourth start of the season.
+He is 1-0 with a 4.11 ERA and 15 strikeouts through 15 1/3 innings pitched.

-- The right-hander last appeared in relief on Thursday, when he tossed six innings against the Oakland Athletics, allowing five earned runs while giving up three hits.
+- In his last appearance on Wednesday, April 26, the righty threw five innings against the Oakland Athletics, giving up three earned runs while surrendering four hits.

+- The 26-year-old has put together a 4.11 ERA and 8.8 strikeouts per nine innings in three games this season, while giving up a batting average of .232 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.